 Consolidated investment income, net of related expenses, decreased \$27.4 million, or 6.9%, and increased \$172.7 million, or 16.2%, for the three and nine months ended September 30, 2013, as compared to the same periods in 2012.
 The decrease in the third quarter was primarily due to a \$35.5 million decrease in market value changes related to the Company's funds withheld at interest investment associated with the reinsurance of certain EIAs.
 The increase in the first nine months was largely due to a \$78.2 million increase from market value changes related to the Company's funds withheld at interest investment associated with the reinsurance of certain EIAs.
 The effect on investment income of the EIAs market value changes is substantially offset by a corresponding change in interest credited to policyholder account balances resulting in an insignificant effect on net income.
 In addition, investment income associated with a large fixed annuity transaction executed in the third quarter of 2012 increased investment income by \$17.4 million and \$86.3 million in the third quarter and first nine months of 2013, respectively.
 The increase also reflects a larger average invested asset base, excluding funds withheld and other spread business, somewhat offset by lower effective investment portfolio yields.
-Average invested assets at amortized cost, excluding funds withheld and other spread business, for the nine months ended September 30, 2013 totaled \$17.9 billion, a 9.0% increase over September 30, 2012.
-The average yield earned on investments, excluding funds withheld and other spread business, was 4.75% and 4.98% for the third quarter of 2013 and 2012, respectively, and 4.78% and 5.03% for the nine months ended September 30, 2013 and 2012, respectively.
-The average yield will vary from quarter to quarter and year to year depending on a number of variables, including the prevailing interest rate and credit spread environment, changes in the mix of the underlying investments and cash balances, and the timing of dividends a
+Average invested assets at amortized cost, excluding funds withheld and other spread business, excluding funds withheld and other spread business, was 4.75% and 4.98% for the third quarter of 2013 and 2012, respectively, and 4.78% and 5.03% for the nine months ended September 30, 2013 and 2012, respectively.
+The average yield environment, changes in the mix of the underlying investments and cash balances, and the nine months ended September 30, 2013 and 2012, respectively.
+The average yield environment, changes in the mix of the underlying investments and cash balances, and the timing of dividends and distributions on certain investments.
+While there has been some improvement in 2013, a continued low interest rate environm

 Total investment related gains (losses), net reflect an unfavorable change of \$152.5 million and \$77.2 million, for the three and nine months ended September 30, 2013, as compared to the same periods in 2012.
-The unfavorable change for the third quarter was primarily due to unfavorable changes in the embedded derivatives related to reinsurance treaties written on a modeo or funds withheld basis of \$122.3 million.
+The unfavorable change for the third quarter was primarily due to unfavorable changes in the embedded derivatives related to reinsurance treaties written on a mode or funds withheld basis of \$122.3 million.
 The unfavorable change for the first nine months is primarily due to a decrease in the fair value of derivatives used to hedge the embedded derivative liabilities associated with guaranteed minimum living benefits of \$95.7 million partially offset by a favorable change in the embedded derivatives related to guaranteed minimum living benefits of \$32.9 million.
 Investment impairments on fixed maturity and equity securities decreased by \$2.2 million and \$8.5 million in the third quarter and first nine months of 2013, respectively.
 See Note 4 - "Investments" and Note 5 - "Derivative Instruments" in the Notes to Condensed Consolidated Financial Statements for additional information on the impairment losses and derivatives.
 Investment income and investment related gains and losses are allocated to the operating segments based upon average assets and related capital levels deemed appropriate to support the segment operations.